 One of the best views of what remains of the Carmo Convent Lisbon is from the Santa Justa Lift viewing platform.

 If you take the elevator from downtown and climb to the top you can see on one side amazing views of Lisbon and looking towards the back you discover the ruins of the Carmo church, the only still standing walls and arches of the convent.

-The entrance to the ruins and the museum are from the small and charming Largo do Carmo place with a nice fountain in the middle.
+The entrance to the ruins and the museum is from the small and charming Largo do Carmo place with a nice fountain in the middle.

 Waiting to enter at 10am...